Home / Helpful Guides / IRS Guides Summarized / Publication 529

 What kinds of taxpayers should still consult it

 Taxpayers who had gambling income, received income in respect of a decedent, have impairment-related work expenses, or made repayments under a claim of right should still consult Publication 529.
-Additionally, taxpayers who are preparing returns for pre-2018 tax years (amended returns or late filings) may still need to apply the older miscellaneous deduction rules, and the publication provides the framework for doing so.
+Taxpayers who are preparing returns for pre-2018 tax years (amended returns or late filings) may still need to apply the older miscellaneous deduction rules, and the publication provides the framework for doing so.

 How readers should use the publication as a current-law correction tool